-There were a couple factors at play here.
+There were a couple of factors at play here.
 First, a $1.6 billion profit is nothing to sneeze at.
 In fact, it’s pretty remarkable given all of Amazon’s costs.
 It’s producing original programming, offering two-day shipping for free to Prime members, and running a whole web services department.

 Based on those factors, analysts expected the company to experience a huge drop in profit.
 When the exact opposite happened — its profit more than doubled — the stock price surged.
-This is common when a company’s fundamentals prove different from public expectation.
+This is common when a company’s fundamentals prove different from public expectations.